dwrobel/flatcam/README.md

 8.02.2019

-- when shortcut keys 1, 2, 3 (tab selection) are activated, if the splitter left side (the notebook) is hidden it will be mae visible
+- when shortcut keys 1, 2, 3 (tab selection) are activated, if the splitter left side (the notebook) is hidden it will be made visible
 - changed the menu entry Toggle Grid name to Toggle Grid Snap
 - fixed errors in Toggle Axis
 - fixed error with shortcut key triggering twice the keyPressEvent when in the Project List View